American Rescue Plan

 If you earn less than $75,000 or your household earns less than $150,000, your family will receive $3,600 for each child under age 6 and $3,000 for each child aged 7-17.
 If your income exceeds that threshold, the credit will be reduced by $50 for every additional $1,000 of income.
 Individuals earning $95,000 or joint filers earning $170,000 are not eligible for the tax credit.

 The tax credit applies to your 2021 tax year.
 However, the IRS will advance some of the credit in the forms of checks that will be delivered or direct deposited.
-Those advances will begin to arrive as early as July.
-These checks will continue to arrive periodically through December.
+Those advances will begin to arrive as early as July 15, 2021.
+These checks will continue to arrive monthly through December.
 The remaining amount will be credited against your taxes when you file next year.

 You do not have to be employed to qualify for the child tax credit.

 The current $300 per week federal benefit will be extended through September.
 The first $10,200 of unemployment benefits received in 2020 will not be taxable for households making less than $150,000.